apache/apisix-website/blog/en/blog/2023/06/02/lenovo-uses-apisix.md

 ### Improved Performance with Flexible Configuration

-Decentralized gateway architecture provides high-performance and highly scalable enterprise-level API gateway solutions, thus **completely solving the bottleneck caused by centralization.**
+**APISIX's remarkable scalability offers Lenovo the necessary flexibility for customization.** With APISIX,  Lenovo's decentralized gateway architecture provides high-performance and highly scalable enterprise-level API gateway solutions, effectively eliminating the bottleneck caused by centralization.

 Previously, the system resources constrain the number of APIs that can be deployed in a single cluster to less than 1,000.
 The gateway performance is bottlenecked by some resource-intensive APIs, resulting in an average throughput of **less than 4,000 TPS**.
 Furthermore, any API failure will degrade the overall API routing performance and affect all clients.

-The decentralized gateway architecture enables flexible and efficient deployment of gateway nodes and APIs based on business scenarios.
+However, by leveraging APISIX, Lenovo's decentralized gateway architecture enables the efficient deployment of gateway nodes and APIs based on specific business scenarios.
 Each gateway node can be configured and optimized independently according to its system resources and workload.
-Therefore, there is no limit on the total number of APIs that can be deployed across the network, and **the gateway performance can be improved to more than 20,000 TPS with proper tuning**.
+Consequently, there is no longer a limit on the total number of APIs that can be deployed across the network.
+Moreover, with proper tuning, **the gateway performance can be significantly improved to exceed 20,000 TPS**.

 ### Inreased Security and Scalability